CopperEgg/up_and_responsetime/README.md

 up_and_reponsetime
 ===================

-A Ruby script to snarf CopperEgg uptime and response time metrics, and provide some useful analytics.
+A Ruby script to snarf Uptime Cloud Monitor uptime and response time metrics, and provide some useful analytics.

 ###Synopsis

 This utility:

-  - retrieves your detailed CopperEgg RevealUptime historical data for the past n days, where 'n' is 1 through 7.
+  - retrieves your detailed Uptime Cloud Monitor RevealUptime historical data for the past n days, where 'n' is 1 through 7.

   - formats the data and saves it as an Office Open XML Spreadsheet (.xlsx)